What do you do as a woman to provide for your family when your local unemployment rate is around 80%?

 The complex meanings of the mosaic Star Quilt varies from Tribe to Tribe, and the significance is as different as the diverse quilters who sew them.
 As the Star Quilt’s popularity spread, the international demand for these magnificent covers increased.

-Another unique aspect of the sewing circle’s work is turning valued antiques into prized pearls.
+Another unique aspect of their craft is turning valued antiques into prized pearls.
 They have received orders including inherited fabric squares.
-In their adept hands they have turned Grandmother’s unfinished squares into a realized quilts future generations of the family can hold dear.
+In their adept hands they have turned a grandmother’s unfinished squares into a realized quilts future generations of the family can hold dear.

 No entrepreneurial effort can succeed without supply and demand.
 One way you can become a partner in their effort by donating fabrics that can be used in the quilting.

 Like most products sold around the Pine Ridge Reservation, fabrics sell for twice as much as they do in most stores.
 Donations of fabric can help maintain these women’s ability to quilt for their families.

 The quilters prefer to work with cotton fabric, though they are experienced with a variety of fabrics.
 Extra quilting supplies are graciously welcomed as well.
 Any material donations will be put to excellent use.

 Though demand for Lakota-made star quilts products is high, direct access to these heirlooms has not always been readily available.